Michigan Crisis Response Association, Inc.

 Disaster or large-scale incident, as well as, school and

-community support programs including demobilizations,
+community support programs including

-informational briefings, "town meetings”, and staff
+demobilizations, informational briefings, "town

 3.